kutaysahindev/ArcelikAI/README.md

 ## Configuration

-Detailed information about Back-end side will be available when it's finished.
+Detailed information about the Back-end side will be available when it's finished.

 ## Usage

-Any Arçelik employee can sign in to the platform with Okta and can create their personal AI model with custom prompts, knowledge base and vaious AI models.
-After creation request is given, user will be redirect to another platform.
+Any Arçelik employee can sign in to the platform with Okta and can create their personal AI model with custom prompts, knowledge base, and various AI models.
+After the creation request is given, the user will be redirected to another platform.